 Born in Yorkshire in 1958, I grew up in Warwickshire — Shakespeare and Tolkien country.
-Partly by the example of my parents, who worked for others’ welfare, I learned that ‘what makes people tick’ is far more interesting than competing.
+Partly by the example of my parents, who worked for others’ welfare, I learned that ‘what makes people tick’ is far more interesting than competing to ‘win’.
 That lesson was reinforced by the negative example of the traditional, elitist boys’ school I attended, which was all about competing and winning.
-Far from being warm and nurturing, it was highly competitive and disciplinarian — with regular psychological and physical punishment.
-Raised to be ‘a good Christian’, I became an atheist at age 13, though Jesus as a model of compassion and non-violence continued to inspire me.
-In my teens, I learned from prominent English socialists such as George Orwell and Tony Benn that solidarity and working for the common good gives life meaning.
+Far from being warm and nurturing, it was cold, repressive and disciplinarian — with regular psychological and physical punishment.
+Raised to be ‘a good Christian’, I became an atheist at age 13, though Jesus as an exemplar of compassion and non-violence continued to inspire me.
+In my teens, I learned from prominent English socialists such as George Orwell and Tony Benn that solidarity and working for the common good is what gives life meaning.

 I first came to the Netherlands in 1980, having failed the final year of my engineering degree — I was too busy partying!
 Unemployment was rife in Margaret Thatcher’s not-so-United Kingdom, but work was easy to find here in the Netherlands.
 I had planned to save money and travel overland to India.
 However, I was sidetracked by love in the form of a beautiful and intriguing young Dutch woman who managed the job agency through which I worked.
 Young firebrands, we soon discovered a shared desire to work in ‘Third World development’ in Africa, inspired by Steve Biko, Nelson Mandela and Pan-African Socialism.
 This motivated me to return to England and complete my studies cum laude.
 We then married and travelled overland across Africa before working for three years at a technical secondary school in stunning northern Tanzania, at the foot of Kilimanjaro.

 Living and working there was challenging, with many dilemmas.
 Widespread corruption, oppression, rivalry and suspicion stifled cooperation and progress.
 And there was a pervasive threat of violence.
 To cut a long story short, I returned to Utrecht in the late 1980s, culture-shocked, disillusioned with humanity and with my marriage in crisis.